sugarfig/p5-lab-1/README.md

 6. [06_mouseVariables](./06_mousevariables/sketch.js)

 - `mouseX` and `mouseY` are two variables built-in to p5.js that you'll find very useful.
 - Currently this sketch draws a single ellipse at the location (x = 20, y = 30).
-Change one line so that you draw an ellipse at the same location as your mouse every frame (hint: use the two variables above!).
+Change one line so that you draw an ellipse at the same location as your mouse every frame.
 - Use console.log() to log the mouseX and mouseY within the `draw()` function.
-Check that it's logging in the console!
+Check that it's logging in the console of your browser.
 - Comment out line 15.
 What difference does that make, and why?

 - Let's add one more mouse variable: `mousePressed`.
 Copy-paste this code right before you create the ellipse in the `draw()` function.